infoabtdex/YouKOL-Clone/documentation/frontend-structure.md

 The application uses a combination of:
 - Tailwind CSS utility classes
-- DaisyUI components
 - Custom CSS for specialized components
 - CSS variables for theme consistency

 ## Integration with Backend

-- API requests for enhancement handled through Axios
+- API requests for enhancement handled through Fetch API
 - File uploads managed with FormData
 - Error handling and retry mechanisms
 - Progress tracking for long-running operations